 Vehicle costs may vary depending on pricing structures, and the balance of fixed (e.g. insurance) to variable costs (e.g. fuel), among other factors; and are therefore not directly addressed in the problem objectives to limit the effect of uncertainties (FTA, 2020; Grasas et al., 2014).
 To minimise the number of objectives and simplify the problem, only the delivery time, number of vehicles, and driving time are directly considered.
 Where savings may be made with respect to sample delivery time, knock-on cost savings may be seen through better human resource and equipment use in the receiving laboratory.
-Equally, quality of care may be improved, though this is somewhat difficult to define in terms of cost.
+Equally, quality of care may be improved, though this is somewhat difficult

-(a) 10 minutes travel time by cycle and car from the centroid - (b) 45 minutes travel time by cycle and car from the centroid - cycle travels further in urban environment.
+(a) 10 minutes travel time by cycle and car from the centroid - (cycle travels further in urban environment. $$\rm r$$ to define in terms of cost.

+(b) 45 minutes travel time by cycle and car from the centroid - road vehicle travels further once outside of the urban environment.